Raunak-johar/Emotion-Detection-/README.md

 # Emotion-Detection-
-This detects real time emotions of a person.
+This detects real-time emotions of a person.